Sustainable, Regenerative Farms – Not Factory Farms

 For us, true sustainability also includes building sustainable communities.
 Proper sustainable farming needs to have an economic benefit to the community.
 It is no good having farmers and workers unable to make a living through food production as this only leads to unfair pressure on principles.

 By supporting Pipers Farm your money is going back into the community.
-It is helping us ensure our countryside looks fantastic, it is funding projects such as converting to renewable energy on our farms, and importantly it is securing a future for small-scale family farms.
+It is helping us ensure our countryside is protected, it is funding projects such as converting to renewable energy on our farms, and importantly it is securing a future for sustainable farming methods.

 Native Breeds